nickrobison/nickrobison-www/tmpl/blog/2012-12-24-jesus-christ-hope.md

 >
 > Hear it every Christmas time

-> But hope and history won't rhyme
+> But hope and history won&#8217;t rhyme

-> So what's it worth
+> So what&#8217;s it worth

 > This peace on Earth
 >
-> - 'Peace on Earth' | U2
+> &#8211; &#8216;Peace on Earth&#8217; | U2

-But the story of Christ's birth is truly something different.
+But the story of Christ&#8217;s birth is truly something different.
 Christ was born in a stable, not in a palace.
 His was immaculate conception, not divine intercourse.
 At his birth no comets appeared, the mountains did not shake.
 Zeus remained in Olympus.
 Heroes are always born into conflict, born to fathers fearful of usurpation, or absent mothers.
 His was an uneventful entry into the world unheralded by strife or paternal jealousy.
 People at the time would have know the ancient stories, they would have known the patterns of divinity and monarchal inheritance.
 They would have known strife, war, and fear.
 The _Pax Romana_ (if it can even be called that) was just beginning, ending unrest, conquest, and civil war.
 Yet, this was different.
 If this truly was the messiah, if this was God incarnate, he would represent a decisive break from the patterns of old, he would not be a god they knew.

-But that's the point.
-He is something different, his divinity is not the divinity they're used to.
-He's not the same old god, he hasn't come to do the same old things.
+But that&#8217;s the point.
+He is something different, his divinity is not the divinity they&#8217;re used to.
+He&#8217;s not the same old god, he hasn&#8217;t come to do the same old things.
 This is not cyclical time, this is a great leap forward (to co-opt the phrase).
-But this still doesn't answer the question, is this merely a hope only for the salvation of the believers?
+But this still doesn&#8217;t answer the question, is this merely a hope only for the salvation of the believers?
 Does this have anything to offer for the world at large?
 Did God come to do more then save us from our sin or make us moral people?

 >
 >